IainMcHugh/milestone-project-1/README.md

         1. As a First Time Visitor, I want to understand the purpose and nature of this particular brand via their website.
         2. As a First Time Visitor, I want to get an idea of what sort of products are available on this website.
         3. As a First Time Visitor, I want a seemless experience that keeps my attention throughout the entirety of the website via appropriate visual cues and clearly divided sections.

-    -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to easily navigate to the section of the site I am interested in returning to.
-        2. As a Returning Visitor, I am interested in striking visuals to enhance my experience and aid me in recalling the site layout.
-        3. As a Returning Visitor, I want a clear and concise contact section, that provides all of the necessary information for me to contact the site owners.

-    -   #### Frequent User Goals
-        1. As a Frequent User, I want to see new shop products to keep me interested, while simultaneously observing a consistent shop UI design, so I am quickly familiar with how it functions.
-        2. As a Frequent User, .
-        3. As a Frequent User, .

 -   ### Design
     -   #### Colour Scheme